NioQo/Sales-Automation-With-Python/README.md

 # Introduce
-In this project, we work with data from six cryptocurrency exchanges to automate a monthly profit report
+In this project, we work with data from eight cryptocurrency exchanges to automate a monthly profit report
 - Binance
 - BinanceSpot
 - Fiwind